 Can AI Agents Actually Learn to Trade?

-We wanted to develop a process that results in agents autonomously making complex multi-stage decisions.
+To find this out, we developed a process that results in agents autonomously making complex multi-stage decisions.
 When humans make these sorts of complex decisions, we often call it “instinct.”
 In reality, instinct is the result of an internal world model built over years of experience.
 Replicating that in AI is not straightforward.

 LLMs show incredible aptitude at writing and debugging code.
 In addition, due to AI being trained on the internet, they have a very good idea about what humans find interesting, giving them strength in their ability to critique ideas.
 This means that we can use AI to build and refine models at a rapid rate, compressing years of model evolution into a short time span.
 We call this process model discovery.